amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

      - L1111 and L1112: I cannot figure out where does `x` below the "horizontal line" come from

-This is true for any arbitrary "x"
+This is true for any arbitrary x (as that x gets "overwritten" by the user provided x')

 ===========================================================================